Starting a Retail Business

 All permanent signs located on the exterior of the building or within a foot of the window require a permit.
 Businesses adjacent to the street are allowed one large sign to capture the attention of a driver and one small sign to capture the attention of a pedestrian.
 If a business is located on a corner two larger signs and two smaller signs, one oriented to each street, are permitted.

 Creativity is highly encouraged (and one huge component of drawing customers).
 The process for obtaining your permit includes approval by the Appearance Review Commission.
-If your sign conforms to the Sign Ordinance, the Commission reviews the sign at their next meeting (they meet twice a month).
+If your sign conforms to the Sign Ordinance, the Commission reviews the sign at their next meeting (they meet once a month).
 If the sign requires a variation (a special exception from the Sign Ordinance) the approval would take, approximately 6 weeks.
 This is due to public notice, a State of Illinois requirement.
 In the meantime, temporary signage can be installed.
 If signage is planned ahead, it can definitely be installed by the time your business opens.
 Please contact the Business Development Planner with your signage ideas as early as possible.